arretevad/don-t-be-evil/README.md

 1. Update all the rest of your online accounts to point to your new email address.
 1. Let friends and family know you have a new email (and even share this with them!).
 Since emails are getting forwarded, we find it easiest to just respond via the new address as emails are coming in.
-Adding a note to let folks know they should update their contact info since it's not always obvious that you are responding with a different address.
+Since it's not always obvious that you are responding with a different address, you might consider adding a note to your email signature to let folks know they should update their contact info.
 If you plan on closing out your old email entirely (the ultimate goal) you'll likely want to send a note to anyone in your address book you haven't reached out to already.
 1. Delete all your messages in Gmail, or even consider deleting your entire Google account.
-At this point, you should already have migrated all your old messages from Gmail into your new account.
+At this point, you should have already migrated all your old messages from Gmail into your new account.
 Any other data that Google has can be downloaded via [takeout](http://takeout.google.com).
 Deleting your account will prevent Google from tracking (and targeting) you going forward.